SimonBestia/Bully-Modding-Documentation/blog/lostmedia.md

     <img src="../Assets/7HG9ZCw.jpeg" alt="A screenshot of Jimmy on a bike riding away from Bullworth Academy and heading towards Old Bullworth Vale." style="width: 240px; margin: 0 5px; border: 4px solid var(--image-border-color);">
     <img src="../Assets/hXaajVa.jpg" alt="A screenshot in Bullworth Town featuring a car driving by and some peds around." style="width: 200px; margin: 0 5px; border: 4px solid var(--image-border-color);">
     <figcaption style="font-size: 0.85em; color: var(--sidebar-text-color); margin-top: 5px;">
-        See more screenshots at the aforementioned Bully-Board link.
+        See more screenshots in the All Screenshots page.
     </figcaption>
 </figure>